abd-h/kobe-bryant-tribute-page/README.md

 # Tribute Page of Kobe Bryant

-This Tribute is complete.
+This Tribute is a draft.
-However, I want to reduce the improve the following:
+However, I want to improve the following:

 - Proper use of html semantics
 - Reduce and refine the amount of CSS used.